sfariasjr/Azure-SOC-Overview/README.md

 ----

-If you have any questions or would like to connect, please reach out to me on LinkedIn.
+If you have any questions or would like to connect, please reach out to me on <a href="https://www.linkedin.com/in/saul-farias/">LinkedIn<a>.
 I am happy to provide further details or answer any inquiries.

 Thank you,